 In this workshop you'll learn the language's powerful, developer-friendly features, how they relate to what you know already, and to safely and incrementally migrate existing Java codebases to Kotlin.
 The aim of this course is for attendees to go away with the confidence to start using Kotlin on their projects straight away.
 The program and structure of the course have been designed to concentrate on the features of the language that actually make the biggest impact to developer productivity.

 This is not a shallow glance at Kotlin, this is a deep dive!
 You will work with a real Java codebase to demonstrate the strengths of the Kotlin language, and highlight some of the common wrinkles developers face in real world projects.

 Learn how to:

-- Apply a range of language features to write smaller, more straight forward and safer code.
+- Apply a range of language features to write shorter, straight forward and safer code

 - Kotlin initiation

 - Control structures